php-kit/php-server/README.md

 ### Permanent web server

-You may configure your operating system to launch `php-server` on global mode on the system's bootup process, after you login.
-That way, you'll get a nice replacement for a local Apache or nginx that is always ready to server your local websites.
+You may configure your operating system to launch `php-server` on global mode on the system's bootup process, after you log in.
+That way, you'll get a nice replacement for a local *Apache* or *NGINX* that is always ready to server your local websites.

 > Instructions on how to auto-start `php-server` on login are beyond the scope of this Readme.
+Just configure PHP-Server as you would any other auto-starting application; the way to do it depends on your operating system.

 ### The directory indexes